 Philadelphia County Court of Common Pleas Judge Jacqueline F. Allen issued an order on Oct.
 22 setting a hearing for the defendants to demonstrate why the aforementioned relief should not be granted.
 A hearing in this matter was set for Wednesday in Court chambers, at Philadelphia City Hall.

-Minor plaintiff Christina Mertz was born Nov.
+The minor plaintiff was born Nov.
 19, 1999, at Frankford Hospital’s Torresdale campus.
 Dzurinko, an OB/GYN professional, was Kathleen Mertz’s doctor during her birth hospital stay.

 Kathleen was admitted to the hospital on Nov.
 6, 1999, at 23 weeks pregnant, and was diagnosed with possible abruption and ordered to remain in the hospital until three days had passed without her suffering any blood loss.